- May 6

 Vibe coding has changed the game when it comes to app creation.
 The ability to build software just by describing what you want feels like magic.
 But like any new skill, it's easy to trip up when you're just starting out.
 You might think the AI understands everything in your head perfectly, only to find yourself with a broken layout or a feature that doesn't quite work.

-The good news is that these are easy to fix once you know what to look for.
+The good news is that these are easy to fix once you know what to look for and once you understand better how vibe coding works.
 By avoiding a few common vibe coding traps, you can turn frustrating sessions into constructive building.
-Whether you’re building your first app or refining a complex tool, steering clear of these mistakes will help you get the results you actually want, faster.
+Whether you're building your first app or refining a complex tool, steering clear of these mistakes will help you get the results you actually want, faster.

 The most common vibe coding mistakes and how to move past them